Danlauz/ComparisonStudy/README.md

 Simply run the script 'WorkplaceSim.m'.
 The directives are mentioned in the script.
 The variable named type holds the number of the case under study.

+WARNING : Both hydrogeological examples (cases 3 and 4) used the Matlab Reservoir Simulation Toolbox (MRST) of the Computational Geosciences group in the Department of Mathematics and Cybernetics at SINTEF Digita.
+MRST is a free open-source software for reservoir modelling and simulation.
+One needs to download it using the link: https://www.sintef.no/projectweb/mrst/ .
+The toolbox is not provided in this folder.

 Folder Description